UCR-Robotics/ee144/docs/lab1.rst

 ROS Basics
 ----------

-From now on, we assume that you have already installed Ubuntu 16.04 and ROS Kinetic (or Ubuntu 20.04 with ROS Noetic if you have a M1/M2 Mac computer).
+From now on, we assume that you have already installed Ubuntu 16.04 and ROS Kinetic.

 - Please open a new terminal, and create a new ROS workspace by the following commands (run them line by line).